 Straight up, there were some immediate differences.
-The air-chilled duck (on the left) was dry to the touch, with tight, dark colored skin, while the water-chilled duck (on the right) was pale in comparison, with a sponge-like texture.
-I roasted the ducks side by side in the same oven with nothing but a little salt and pepper and fed them to nine tasters in a blind taste-test.
+The air-chilled duck (on the left) was dry to the touch, with tight, dark-colored skin, while the water-chilled duck (on the right) was pale in comparison, with a sponge-like texture.
+I roasted the ducks side by side in the same oven with nothing but a little salt and pepper and fed them to nine tasters in a blind taste test.
 While both ducks were reasonably crisp, the air-chilled duck was significantly more so.
 Flavor and texture-wise, it also trounced the water-chilled duck, with a more intense, ducky flavor akin to squab.
 Out of nine tasters, seven picked the Alina duck as their favorite.

 So what's the key to crisp skin?
 Three different things have to happen.

 First, all the moisture must be driven off.
-Until all the internal moisture is evaporated, it's impossible to get the skin to a sufficiently high temperature to brown properly, which brings us to the second thing: Browning.
-The skin must brown slowly, developing flavor, and crisping up in the process.
+Until all the internal moisture has evaporated, it's impossible to get the skin to a sufficiently high temperature to brown properly, which brings us to the second thing: browning.
+The skin must brown slowly, developing flavor and crisping up in the process.
 Finally, the fat must render and drain.
 If the liquid fat is trapped in or near the skin, it will quickly become soggy again as soon as it starts to cool.
 If all three of these criteria are met, what remains is a protein-based matrix packed with the flavorful products of browning reactions.

 So the first step to getting really crisp skin is dehydration.
 Much as I'd like to be able to make Peking duck in a single day, the best way to dry the skin is to allow the duck to air dry, uncovered, overnight in the refrigerator.
 Here's another trick: Back when I was searching out a method to make the Ultimate Oven-Fried Buffalo Wings, I discovered that applying a coat of baking powder mixed with salt to the skin before allowing it to dry out resulted in extra crispness.